 • The opening statement is clear, specific, and tailored to the role, emphasizing core expertise in chronic disease research and health equity.

-• Volunteering adds a human dimension to the document, showing how the candidate translates expertise into actionable change.
+• Volunteering adds a human dimension to the document, showing how the candidate translates knowledge into actionable change.

 AspectSummaryObjective